cazaugg/cazaugg.github.io/content/posts/hello.md

 featured_image: "/earth-from-space.jpg"
 tags: [Software, Test, Web]
 disableToC : true
-draft: true
 ---

-Hello world, this is my frist post from Hugo, to be published on my blog.
-Thanks for coming here.
+Hello world!
+This is my first post from Hugo, to be published on my blog.
+Seems like it works!